 Things to do with kids in Grindelwald and Lauterbrunnen

 The Bernese Oberland area encompassing Grindelwald, Lauterbrunnen and Interlaken is a popular summer resort area which is a haven for adventure sports and outdoor enthusiasts.
 In winter, the villages transform into bustling ski resorts.
-Whenever you decide to visit you will be spoilt for choice for what to do each day.
+Summer in Grindelwald and Lauterbrunnen brings many sunny, clear days and plenty of summer activities in the Swiss mountains.

 We have always visited in summer time so here goes my list of the most amazing outdoor things to do with kids in Grindelwald and Lauterbrunnen:

-One of the more popular hikes from Grindelwald is the First to Bachalpsee walk, a rewarding day trip that can be tailored to be as easy or hard as you like depending on how much public transport you utilise.
-Due to the altitude for this walk it is best if you wait for a clear, sunny morning and head off early.
+One of the more popular hikes is the Grindelwald First to Bachalpsee walk, a rewarding day hike that can be tailored to be as easy or hard as you like depending on how much public transport you utilise.
+Due to the altitude of this walk it is best if you wait for a clear, sunny morning and head off early.
 The clouds can roll in quickly and obscure your views if you don’t beat them to it.

-Starting with a feast-for-the-eyes gondola ride from Grindelwald town centre (pre-purchase your tickets here and scan to ride without joining the cue) all the way to First station you can alight the gondola for spectacular views before you even take your first steps.
+Starting with a feast-for-the-eyes cable car ride from Grindelwald town centre (pre-purchase your tickets here and scan to ride without joining the cue) all the way to First station you alight for spectacular views before you even take your first steps.

 For the brave ones amongst you, a good starting point can involve venturing along the cliff walk, a mesh suspension bridge edging around the cliffside to an unforgettable viewpoint jutting out from First.
 If you are even braver you can have a go on the First Flyer – no way in hell would you get me on this thing though – a little too far off the ground and some scary speeds!

-You then begin the climb towards Bachalpsee via a wide, easy gravel trail with plenty of scenic rest stops along the way if the kids, or a parent needs a break.
+You begin the climb towards Bachalpsee via a wide, easy gravel trail with plenty of scenic rest stops along the way if the kids need a break.
 The trail is well marked and easy to follow but is a gradual climb at high altitude so expect to take it a little slowly if heading out with kids.

 If you are ready to forge your own trail and head into your own patch of paradise then it is worth leaving the other hikers behind at Bachalpsee and choosing one of the narrow tracks back down the hill.
 Of course, if you have particularly small kids the hike back to First will mean you can catch the gondola all the way back into town after an easier descent back to the station.
 If you take this out and back route you will cover just under 5.9kms in total on easy wider trails.

-We even managed to spot lots of marmots along the way which kept the kids amused as they popped their heads up and scurried about the mounds of grass….
+We managed to spot lots of marmots along the way which kept the kids amused as they popped their heads up and scurried about the mounds of grass as we passed.

 From Waldspitz you can choose a couple of different trails back to Bort (gondola) or all the way back down to Grindelwald depending on how you are feeling.

 Want to add a little more adventure to your day?
 Work your way down the mountain on mountain carts from Schreckfeld to Bort, then the trottibike scooters from Bort all the way back to Grindelwald – seriously fun ways to make your way down.